KemalGunay/academic-website/content/authors/admin/_index.md

 ---

-I am a PhD candidate (Scholar) at the Faculty of Communication at Istanbul University.
+I am a PhD researcher (Scholar) at the Faculty of Communication at Istanbul University.
 I will graduate in late 2022.
 My research interests are digital methods, social media / public opinion mining, political discourse & polarization and environmental & climate communication.

 In my research I use a variety of methods and employ a wide range of data types, and I am specifically interested in advanced Natural Language Processing (NLP) and Rule Based Classification techniques.